FauxFaux/ansible-ghetto-json/README.md

 Requirements
 ------------

+[commentjson](https://pypi.python.org/pypi/commentjson/) will be used, if available, but is explictly not required.

 Python 2.7 may be required for some ``shlex`` functionality (like working Unicode), which you probably don't care about.